Local elections in Ireland

 - Live in the local electoral area.

 - Be listed on the Register of Electors, or the Supplement to the Register.
-If you are registering to vote for the first time, you are not currently listed.
-See the ‘How to apply’ section below.

 You may not vote in both a county council and a city council election.

 To find out if your name is on the Electoral Register you can: